SlexAxton/blog/source/_posts/2013-03-29-understanding-javascript-inheritance.markdown

 // Shucks
 ```

-So you move on to my main reason for bringing up this topic to begin with...
+And you eventually simply converge on the...

 ## The Father/Son Analogy Play

 Here we go.
-Finally a real world example of 'instances begetting instances.'
+Finally a **real world** example of 'instances begetting instances.'
 It'll be a perfect analogy.
 It's even an interview question some places.
 Let's see how we might implement the relationship of a father
 and son (or a parent to its child) in JavaScript.